Manuchehr Khan Gorji: Governorship of the western and central provinces of Iran

-In 8 June 1829, Neshat Isfahani died, and thus his title of "Mo'tamed al-Dowleh" ("Trustee of the State") was passed on to Manuchehr Khan by Fath-Ali Shah.
+On 8 June 1829, Neshat Isfahani died, and thus his title of "Mo'tamed al-Dowleh" ("Trustee of the State") was passed on to Manuchehr Khan by Fath-Ali Shah.

 In 1837, the governor of Kermanshah, Bahram Mirza, who was also the brother of then incumbent king Mohammad Shah Qajar (r.
 1834–1848), was recalled to the Iranian capital of Tehran after complaints by the people of his governorate.
 Manuchehr Khan was subsequently appointed as the new governor of Kermanshah.
 In 1838, he was given the governorship of Isfahan, an office he would keep until his death.
 In 1839, the entire Isfahan Province was added to the domain of Manuchehr Khan, which already included Kermanshah, Khuzestan, and Lorestan.
 As a result, "he became in effect the viceroy of much central and southwestern Iran and delegated authority in Kermanshah to a series of subordinate governors".
 Around the same time, still in the 1830s, Manuchehr Khan was responsible for the establishment of a central court of justice in Isfahan, which had both secular and religious judges, and in its implementation was "roughly resembling the historical mazalem court".

 The court however, was disbanded due to the presented opposition of those who found it to be working against their personal interests.
 When The Báb arrived in Isfahan in 1846, Manuchehr offered him protection, and his vast wealth, and allegedly offered military services to conquer Iran and spread his teachings into the country and even beyond it.
 The Báb reportedly declined the offer, but accepted the governor's protection.
 Manuchehr Khan died shortly thereafter and The Báb, left without an influential patron, fell in disfavor with the shah.

 Manuchehr Khan died in Isfahan on 9 February 1847.
 He was buried in the Fatima Masumeh Shrine in Qom, the same place where Fath-Ali Shah was buried.